-Short Synacthen Test with 17 OH progesterone
+Short Synacthen test with 17 OH progesterone

 Information for parents and carers

-You have been given this leaflet as there have been concerns regarding your child having early pubic hair development.
-If after reading this leaflet you have any further questions, please contact Dolphin Ward on 01227 864052.
+You have been given this leaflet as concerns have been raised about your child’s early pubic hair development.
+This leaflet explains the following.

-What is a Short Synacthen Test with 17 OH progesterone?
+What is a Short Synacthen test with 17 OH progesterone?

 Why has my child been referred for this test?